Arma Reforger Marine Milsim / Recruiting Station

 Quick MOS Select

-SOTF MISFIT now supports a dedicated Field Corpsman path.
-Corpsmen use Hospital Corpsman ranks while operating directly with Marine squads during training and deployment operations.
+The green-side field corpsman path is for members who want responsibility when the pressure is highest.
+Corpsmen use Navy Hospital Corpsman ranks while operating directly with Marine squads in training and deployment operations.

 JuniorHR / HA / HN